Skip to main content

 Knead the dough with power & love until it is smooth.
 Cover the dough with a kitchen bowl/pot or wrap in kitchen film and let it rest for 30 min.
 This will allow better extending the dough later.

-In the meantime you can start making the “Pallottine”: put the minced meat, egg, grated parmesan, nutmeg, pepper, and salt in a large bowl.
-Mix them well and on your palm shape small balls, about 0.5 cm diameter.
-In a small saucepan, heat the EVO oil and stir fry the “Pallottine” and set it on the side.
+In the meantime, you can start making the “Pallottine.”
+Put the minced meat, egg, grated parmesan, nutmeg, pepper, and salt in a large bowl.
+Mix them well, and on your palm, shape small balls about 0.5 cm in diameter.
+In a small saucepan, heat the EVO oil and stir fry the “Pallottine,” then set it on the side.

 Once the dough is down, drag the rolling pin up & down with fast movements.
 With your music talent within you, play the strings with your fingertips until all the spaghetti is down.
 If the sheet is too long, don’t cut it, once the spaghetti is down, bend it in the inside and repeat the rolling.
 With your fingers take the spaghetti in the middle, add some flour, and set it on the side.